savergiggio/NPM_DNS_Watcher/README.md

 # 🔄 DNS Monitor for Nginx Proxy Manager

-Automatic DNS monitoring service that updates IP addresses in Nginx Proxy Manager configurations when they change.
+Automatic DNS monitoring service that monitors dynamic domains and updates Nginx Proxy Manager configurations with current IP addresses.
+The service specifically updates domain configurations and access lists with the public IP resolved through DNS queries.

+## 🎯 What It Does

+This service solves the problem of dynamic IP addresses in Nginx Proxy Manager by:

+- **Monitoring configured domains** - Continuously checks domains created in Nginx Proxy Manager
+- **DNS resolution** - Resolves each domain to get the current public IP address
+- **Configuration updates** - Automatically updates the domain configurations in Nginx Proxy Manager
+- **Access list updates** - Updates access lists with the newly resolved public IP addresses
+- **Automatic restart** - Restarts Nginx to apply the new configurations

+Perfect for dynamic DNS services like DuckDNS, No-IP, Dynu, etc., where your public IP changes frequently but you want your Nginx Proxy Manager to always point to the correct IP address.

 ## 🚀 Quick Start